AtenDesignGroup/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/01-shapefile-attributes/01-shapefile-attributes.md

 ---
 syncID: d21a9fc2f94b4b9e890f5a71884e9f7e
 title: "Vector 01: Explore Shapefile Attributes & Plot Shapefile Objects by Attribute Value in R"
-description: "This tutorial provides an overview of how to locate and query shapefile attributes as well as subset shapefiles by specific attribute values in R. It also covers plotting multiple shapefiles by attribute and building a custom plot legend."
+description: "Test - This tutorial provides an overview of how to locate and query shapefile attributes as well as subset shapefiles by specific attribute values in R. It also covers plotting multiple shapefiles by attribute and building a custom plot legend."
 dateCreated: 2015-10-23
 authors: Joseph Stachelek, Leah A. Wasser, Megan A. Jones
 contributors: Sarah Newman